 Other decisions applied include:

-- where a patient dies on the date of diagnosis but is not a DCO registration, then these patients should be included in the survival analyses but should have 1 day added to the recorded date of death to accommodate limits in Stata’s stset command
+where a patient dies on the date of diagnosis but is not a DCO registration, then these patients should be included in the survival analyses but should have one day added to the recorded date of death to accommodate limits in Stata’s stset command

 (The degree of closeness between an estimate and the true value.)

 Cancer survival releases are produced using the most robust methods available for population-based cancer survival estimation.
 All bulletins published on cancer survival use the same underlying data files, which are prepared for analysis by using the same documented quality assurance procedures.

 Each year, almost 300,000 patients are newly diagnosed with cancer in England.
 Public Health England’s (PHE’s) National Cancer Registration and Analysis Service (NCRAS) records new cancer registrations covering the entire population of England and holds cancer registration data from the former regional cancer registries, who had registered tumour data since the 1960s.

 Previously, data from Office for National Statistics (ONS) historic cancer registrations were used, but it has now been agreed that data provided by PHE will act as the only sources of cancer registrations for England and ONS will archive its registry.

 NHS Digital routinely updates these individual cancer records with information on each patient’s vital status (alive, emigrated, dead or not traced).
 Typically, at the time that data are extracted for the most recent statistical bulletins, less than 0.3% of patients diagnosed cannot be traced during the relevant period.